Andrew VanWyngarden: Early life and education

 While in high school, he formed a band with Dan Treharne called Glitter Penis, where it was the two of them playing around on the computer "just making songs," VanWyngarden says.
 They created and recorded parody songs but did not perform live.
 Later on, VanWyngarden was in a band called Accidental Mersh with future MGMT guitarist Hank Sullivant who would later introduce him to James Richardson, MGMT's future live guitarist.
 The band achieved local success and fame in and around the Memphis area, and released two albums: The self-titled Accidental Mersh and Mirror Israeli.
 The first album reached the #2 spot on Napster's "Unsigned Bands" chart.
 The band went on hiatus when most of its members went to college.
 Andrew invited Ben Goldwasser to play the keyboard for Mersh during the summer of 2002.
 The band had a weekly gig at Newby's, but the shows were sparsely attended and the band dissolved.
 In college, he wrote and performed a song called "Super Volcano" for a class.

 VanWyngarden attended and graduated in music from Wesleyan University, where he met fellow band member Ben Goldwasser in his freshman year.
-He said he planned to study the natural sciences of astronomy, but meeting Goldwasser changed his whole life course.
-He also mentioned studying entomology while in college.
-It was Andrew who initiated the formation of the group: "[Ben] wasn't really into it.
-I remember him saying he wanted to do some sort of social work, something noble for a good cause.
-I was like: 'C'mon, man!
-Where's your selfish ambition?'"
-Andrew (according to Q) remembered his university years as something "almost sickeningly idyllic: lots of doing mushrooms in the woods, not a hard graft in the library."
+VanWyngarden remembered his university years as something "almost sickeningly idyllic: lots of doing mushrooms in the woods, not a hard graft in the library."

-VanWyngarden was on NMEs Cool List in 2008 at number 3, just below Jay-Z and Alice Glass.
+Career

+MGMT

-Andrew came up with the title of MGMT's 2010 album Congratulations while making Oracular Spectacular.
+VanWyngarden came up with the title of MGMT's 2010 album Congratulations while making Oracular Spectacular.
 He writes a lot of the lyrics for MGMT, he has described the process, "I'd sit down for a few hours and try to do them.
 Usually, the ideas for the lyrics have been in my head for a while, and that's how I go over them again and again."
 His favorite song from the album is "Siberian Breaks".
-In a 2010 interview, speaking of fame and its effects on him, Andrew conceded that to some extent he's turned into a kind of character he was poking fun at in the debut album.
+In a 2010 interview, speaking of fame and its effects on him, VanWyngarden conceded that to some extent he's turned into a kind of character he was poking fun at in the debut album.
 "I didn't realize it until now, but it's kind of funny, because the first song on our first album was 'Time to Pretend', which was about the imagined rock star scenario.
 So, [the song] 'It's Working' is like, "Yeah, we went out there and we did a lot of drugs, and it's not that great".